 Pre- and post-partum services are provided by board-certified physicians specializing in obstetrics and family medicine and pediatrics.
 In addition, a certified nurse midwife provides services at the Stanford hospital.
 Highly-qualified nurses support the providers.
 Many have earned various certifications in external fetal monitoring, inpatient obstetrics, childbirth education and maternal newborn nursing.
 Certified lactation counselors and consultants are also available to help new mothers find success if they choose to breastfeed.

 When you are admitted for your baby’s delivery, we provide you with our Mother and New Baby Care booklet.
 You may review that information below.

 We will do everything we can to help you prepare for welcoming a new member to your family.
 Our staff will show you how to care for yourself and your baby once you go home.
 We recognize that you may still have questions after leaving the hospital.
 Thus, we have the following videos that you may view using the password provided to you:

 NOTE: Videos available only to patients delivering their baby at Ephraim McDowell Fort Logan Hospital.

 We encourage our new moms to practice Kangaroo Care immediately after birth and throughout the hospital stay.
 This skin-to-skin contact between mother and baby can improve the health of your newborn.
 It also promotes breastfeeding and bonding as well as a better transition of your baby to his new environment.
 You may view a video that explains Kangaroo Care by going to www.youtube.com/user/EphraimMcdowellWeb.

 Free Classes for Expectant Families

 Preparing for Childbirth

-This class is designed for mothers who are at least 25 weeks pregnant.
+This class is designed for mothers who are at least 28 weeks pregnant.
 It will help you learn what to expect at the hospital and birthing options available.
-Please bring two pillows and one blanket to the third class.
+You will need two pillows and one blanket for the third class.
 Your coach is welcome to join you.
 Registration is required.